njustesen/botbowl/docs/mcts.md

     return 0.5 + own - opp
 ```

-We attempt have the value returned by heuristic to be between 0 and 1, which is an assumption made by UCB1, such that 1 is a guaranteed win and 0 is a guaranteed loss.
+We aim to have the value returned by the heuristic to be between 0 and 1, which is an assumption made by UCB1, such that 1 is a guaranteed win and 0 is a guaranteed loss.
 Our heuristic here is, however, a bit wonky but loosely follows that idea.

 ### Backpropagation